kbase/kb_sdk/doc/kb_sdk_dependencies.md

 - At least 20 GB free on your hard drive to install Docker, Xcode, Java JRE, etc.

 #### Mac OS X 10.8+ or Linux
+We recommend using Mac OS X 10.8+ or Linux for SDK development.
 Windows development is not currently supported.
 If you are running Windows or do not want to develop on your local machine, we recommend using [VirtualBox](https://www.virtualbox.org) and installing Ubuntu 14+.

 #### (Mac only) Xcode